How it Works

 Here’s a step-by-step guide to your data destruction partnership with DataShield:

 1. Secure From the Start

 Destruction-ready data can either be dropped off at our facility or picked up by DataShield.
 We track all hard drives and electronics by recording the serial numbers and the date each was received.
-The transfer of custody documents are signed by both parties, confirming materials received.
+The transfer of custody documents is signed by both parties, confirming materials received.

 2. The Choice is Yours